Autulea/8051_intelligent_car/README.md

 ## About me
 A college student of HDU.
 ## features
--track tracing
+- track tracing
--auto obstacle avoidance
+- auto obstacle avoidance
--IR control
+- IR control